ankane/neighbor/README.md

 ## Dimensions

 The cube data type is limited 100 dimensions by default.
 See the [Postgres docs](https://www.postgresql.org/docs/current/cube.html) for how to increase this.
-The vector data type is limited to 1024 dimensions.
+The vector data type is limited to 16000 dimensions (as of v0.4.0)

 For cube, it’s a good idea to specify the number of dimensions to ensure all records have the same number.